Sweetcoder/JSMusicDB/README.md

 - Incremental updates; see music add when you add it to the filesystem; a compatible backend is required.
 - Optional keyboard navigation with optional IR Blaster support.
 New IR's can be added easily by creating a keymapping file in js/mapping
 - Special TV mode with extra large fonts and fully remote controllable.
 Access this mode by calling tv.html instead of index.html
+- Optional wizard to set-up defaults
+- With a CORS enabled backend (like [node-mp3stream](https://github.com/lucienimmink/node-mp3stream) it's possible to stream music from different servers using JSMusicDB and [node-mp3stream](https://github.com/lucienimmink/node-mp3stream))

 Settings
 --------